 - Kwik Trip Sponsorship (monthly)

-- National Headshot by Pryz Photography
+- National Headshot by Paula Preston Photography

 - Lifestyle photo shoots by: Tiger Lily Photography; JoybyJoy Photography; and Jared Fessler Photography